EDLaaS: Fully Homomorphic Encryption Over Neural Network Graphs for Vision and Private Strawberry Yield Forecasting: Materials and Methods

-We created our own python-based FHE compatible deep learning library because there was still a significant lack of compatibility between existing deep learning libraries and existing FHE libraries.
+To enable this research it was necessary to create our own python-based FHE compatible deep learning library because there was still a significant lack of compatibility between existing deep learning libraries and existing FHE libraries.
 While it may be possible to create some form of interface or bridge this left much to be desired in terms of usability and flexibility to explore different research avenues like various FHE backends.
 As a consequence we created a NumPy API focused library, where the inputs to the neural networks need only conform to the basic NumPy custom containers specification, allowing the objects passed in to handle their own nature.
 This means any NumPy conforming object can be used in our networks, this includes NumPy itself (for pure plaintexts) or in this case arbitrary FHE objects.
-Two notable examples of existing use of this custom container specification are Dask and CuPy, the former enabling distributed parallelism, while the later enabling NVIDIA-CUDA GPU-based computations.
-CuPy could for instance be used in place of NumPy to make our networks operate over NVIDIA GPUs.
-This could even go as far as a complex abstraction that merges both FHE and CuPy to enable GPU accelerated cyphertext calculations.
+Our research here focuses on CPU computations as compatibility with existing CUDA implementations is currently infeasible due to compatibility which means conducting FHE over GPUs would be extremely difficult at this time.
 Encrypted deep learning accelerated by GPUs is an area we seek to explore in the future, for the rest of this paper however all operations are conducted on CPUs.
-Our entire source code for our library Python-FHEz is available online along with the respective documentation. \cite{reseal} We use the MS-SEAL C++ library bound to python using community pybind11 bindings as our primary FHE back end that is wrapped in the NumPy custom container specification. \cite{huelse}\\
+Our entire source code for our library Python-FHEz is available online along with the respective documentation. \cite{reseal} We use the MS-SEAL C++ library bound to python using community pybind11 bindings to provide us with the necessary FHE primitives which we then wrap in the NumPy custom container specification for the aforementioned reasons. \cite{huelse}\\